chiforbogdan/atlas_cloud/README.md

 atlas-cloud.tmpDir = /tmp
 ```
 2. Generate the server and client certificates along with the certificate chain.
 The web application uses a server certificate and a client certificate (mutual TLS authentication).
-The following script must be executed to generate the certificates.
+The following script must be executed to generate the certificates: `misc/scripts/pki/pki_init.sh`.
-`misc/scripts/pki/pki_init.sh`
-This script will generate the following certificates: a ROOT CA, an intermediate CA which signs the server certificate, an intermediate CA which signs the client certificate, the server certificate and the client certificate.
-The **pkit_init.sh** script will prompt a set of default information for the certificate authorities, a FQDN for the server certificate and a fullname (with no spaces) for the client certificate.
+This script will generate the following certificates: a *ROOT CA*, an *intermediate CA (server sub-CA)* which signs the server certificate, an *intermediate CA (client sub-CA)* which signs the client certificate, the *server certificate* and the *client certificate*.
+The `pkit_init.sh` script will prompt for a set of default information for the certificate authorities (can be used as default), a **FQDN** for the server certificate and a **fullname (with no spaces)** for the client certificate.
+The PKI script will create the following directories:
+* `misc/scripts/pki/ca` - this directory holds the certificate and private keys for the ROOT CA, server sub-CA and client sub-CA
+* `misc/scripts/pki/artifacts` - this directory holds the generate server and client certificates as follows:
+  * `client.truststore.pem` - this file contains the certificate truststore (contains the ROOT certificate and the server sub-CA certificate) which must be deployed on the **ATLAS Gateway** side.
+  * `server.truststore.pem` - this file contains the certificate truststore (contains the ROOT certificate and the client sub-CA certificate) which must be deployed on the **Tomcat server**.
+This is used to valide the client certificate which accesses the web application using mutual authentication TLS.
+  * `clients` - this directory contains one or more client certificate directories which are named with the client **Fullname**.
+Each client certificate directory contains the following files:
+    * `<Fullname>.chain.pem` - this file contains the certificate chain for the client (contains the ROOT certificate and the client sub-CA certificate)
+    * `<Fullname>`.crt.pem` - this file contains the client certificate
+    * `<Fullname>`.key.pem` - this file contains the client private key
+    * `<Fullname>.p12` - this file contains the client certificate and the private key in a PKCS#12 format (encrypted with the password required by the `pki_init.sh` script)
+  * `servers` - this directory contains one or more server certificate directories which are named with the server **FQDN**.
+Each server certificate directory contains the following file:
+    * `<FQDN>.chain.pem` - this file contains the certificate chain for the client (contains the ROOT certificate and the server sub-CA certificate)
+    * `<FQDN>.crt.pem` - this file contains the server certificate
+    * `<FQDN>.key.pem` - this file contains the server private key
 ---

 ## Build